cycosoft/Eyas/README.md

   "scripts": {
-    "interactive": "eyas", // Select from a list of available commands "quick": "eyas preview", // Preview the your app without creating distributables "share": "eyas compile" // Compiles the configured app to a distributable }
+    "interactive": "eyas", // Select from a list of available commands "quick": "eyas preview", // Preview the your app without creating distributables "share": "eyas bundle" // packages the configured app to a distributable }
 }
 ```